micsupasun/micsupasun.github.io/_pages/about.md

 <h2>Recent News</h2>

 - 00/00/0000: I received a PhD studentship in Computer Science at the University of Reading, majoring in Computer Science, working on a project on Leveraging Vision Foundation Models for Zero-Shot Open Vocabulary 3D Scene Understanding, which is about Computer Vision and Natural Language Processing field.
 - 00/00/0000: I received a Master's degree from the University of Essex in Artificial Intelligence, where I studied many fields and projects in AI.
+I got the first-class honors and i also got a top score in Machine Learning and Text Analytics course!!!.
 - 00/00/0000: I received a Faculty of Engineer Scholarship at the National Central University in Taiwan, which was a summer course (3 months) on computational geometry and the subject of Introduction to Data Science.
 - 00/00/0000: I received a Bachelor's degree from Thammasat University in Software Engineering, where I learned about languages ​​and frameworks of C, Python, Java, Java Script, and PHP.
 - 00/00/0000: I participated in the Techjam hackathon 2018, where I made it to the top 8 out of 1,476 teams.
 I predicted customer revenue.
 Which has an accuracy of 91.07 percent